nemui-inu/mem-game/README.md

 ### 2. Input Phase

-The player will then input the missing words in `correct order, spelling, and case`.
+The player will then `input` the missing words in correct order, spelling, and case.

 ### Points and Life System